 We've put together useful information, tips and advice to help you plan your journey to the UK, in one handy guide.

-First day of term is 8th January.
-You should arrive on time at the International Study Centre ready to start your Induction Programme.
+First day of term is Monday 8th January.
+You should arrive at the International Study Centre at 09.30 am ready to start your Induction Programme.

 A: The United Kingdom consists of England, Wales, Scotland and Northern Ireland.
 People from all around the world, of all cultures, beliefs and religions live here.
 The UK has a vibrant and cosmopolitan feel that will make you feel welcome.